siruif/cs2project/README.md

 Name: Bootstrap
  Use: styling of site
- Installation command sudo pipe3 install django-bootstrap
+ Installation command: sudo pipe3 install django-bootstrap

 ##Data##
 Datasets folder
-    Chicago Public Schools Budget Fiscal Year 2015 Proposed - (did we use this?)
-    CPS_School_Locations_SY1415.xlsx -
-    CPS_Schools_IDs_locations_13-14.xlsx -(this file has wrong geolocation information) FY2015 GL Expenditure Report as of 2015-06-30 - Schools 08-04-2015.xls -
-    				    				SchoolQualityRatingPolicyResults&AccountabilityStatus_2015-6_full.xlsx
+    -CPS_School_Locations_SY1415.xlsx: we used this file to update the geolocation information
+    -CPS_Schools_IDs_locations_13-14.xlsx: this file had incorrect geolocation
+    information
+    -FOIA#826: folder that contain results from Lingwei Cheng's FOIA request -FY2015 GL Expenditure Report as of 2015-06-30: source of expenditure data that we used, from FOIA#826
+    -SchoolQualityRatingPolicyResults&AccountabilityStatus_2015-6_full.xlsx:
+    source of academic performance information for each school -Chicago_Public_Schools_Budget_-_Fiscal_Year_2015_-_Proposed.csv: data
+    on planned budget spending, we didn't use it.

-##Django implmentation##
+##Django implementation##
-mysite - folder that contains our Django implementation
+-mysite: folder that contains our Django implementation
-    Edmoneyball - folder that ...
+    -Edmoneyball: folder that contains our edmoneyball implementation
-        static - folder that contains static css, js, images, and other files for styling
+        -static: folder that contains static css, js, images, and other files for styling
             -all files in this folder, unless specified, were sourced from http://startbootstrap.com/template-overviews/stylish-portfolio/;
             only small modifications were made
-            *img/heatmap_sample.png was created by us ...
+            -img/heatmap_sample.png was created by us using rating.py

-        templates - folder that contains our html pages edmoneyball - folder to house our html pages explore.html - page where user can choose 1 school at a time to look at data, or enter their address to see school zones and select the school to explore
+        -templates: folder that contains our html pages
+            -edmoneyball: folder to house our html pages -explore.html: page where user can choose 1 school at a time to look at data, or enter their address to see school zones and select the school to explore
-                address.html - page to display school zones after user enters address in explore.html
+                -address.html: page to display school zones after user enters address in explore.html
-                comparison.html - page to let user choose schools they want to compare; and displays the results
+                -comparison.html: page to let user choose schools they want to compare; and displays the results
-                recommendation.html - page to let user enter preferences for algorithm to recommend top performing schools
+                -recommendation.html: page to let user enter preferences for algorithm to recommend top performing schools

-                individual.html - page to display charts for one school plot_school_comparisons.html - page to display charts for comparisons
+                -individual.html: page to display charts for one school -plot_school_comparisons.html: page to display charts for
+                comparisons
-                plot_school_recommendations.html - page to display charts for recommended schools
+                -plot_school_recommendations.html: page to display charts for
+                recommended schools

                 # The 4 files below were sourced from
                 http://startbootstrap.com/template-overviews/stylish-portfolio/;
                     only small modifications were made
-                index.html  - homepage
+                -index.html: homepage
-                javascript.html - brings in js components
+                -javascript.html: brings in js components
-                head.html - brings in header styling
+                -head.html: brings in header styling
-                navar.html - navigation bar
+                -navar.html: navigation bar

         ##Python programs##
-        urls.py
-        views.py
-        admin.py
-        apps.py
-        forms.py
-        models.py
-        geocode.py
-        getcontext.py
+        -urls.py: a file which tells us which page the user is on to call the correct function from views.py
+        -views.py: processes the Http request and redirects to the correct page based on the request
+        -admin.py
+        -apps.py
+        -forms.py: forms that the user see on the webpage get created here.
+        -models.py
+        -geocode.py: turns a user entered address into lat, lon location -getcontext.py: Based on the user input, builds the context for the html page
-        chart.py - contains algorithms that clean the data and plot charts ranking.py - algorithm that processes user inputs and generates recommendation update_charts.py - calls on various functions to update charts with selected/relevant schools
+        -chart.py: contains algorithms that clean the data and plot charts -ranking.py: algorithm that processes user inputs and generates recommendation
-        rating.py - contains algorithms that fetch data from the database to generate heatmap school_info.py - contains algorithms that fetch data from the dabase and do related computations school_zone.py - contains algorithms that clean up the zone geolocation information views.py Processes the Http request and redirects to the correct page based on the request geocode.py Turns a user entered address into lat, lon location getcontext.py Based on the user input, builds the context for the html page urls.py Django Urls file, a file which tells us which page the user is on to call the correct function from views.py forms.py Django forms file, the forms that the user see on the webpage get created over here. scores.csv - generated by rating.py to draw heatmap UpdatedLocations.csv - correct geolocation of the CPS schools EducationData1.db -school information database
+        -update_charts.py: calls on various functions to update charts with selected/relevant schools
+        -rating.py: contains algorithms that fetch data from the database to generate heatmap
+        -school_info.py: contains algorithms that fetch data from the dabase and do related computations
+        -school_zone.py: contains algorithms that clean up the zone geolocation information
+        -scores.csv: generated by rating.py to draw heatmap

+        ##Data files##
+        -UpdatedLocations.csv: correct geolocation of the CPS schools -EducationData1.db: school information database
-        network_info.geojson -school zone geolocations
+        -network_info.geojson: school zone geolocations